 Everyone by now must have heard about the term Bitcoin, as it features almost daily in the newspaper; from soaring Bitcoin prices to hackers demanding payment through Bitcoins (more recently Wannacry attack), and RBI being reluctant to enter into its regulation.

-Founded by Satoshi Nakamoto, Bitcoin, a cryptocurrency has an obscure beginning during the financial crisis of 2008-2009, with populist agenda of taking the control out of governments and bankers that usually control the flow of currency.
-From its humble beginning, it has been growing into maturity rather quickly, with people looking at it with awe and jumping eagerly to invest into it.
+Founded by Satoshi Nakamoto, Bitcoin, a cryptocurrency has an obscure beginning during the financial crisis of 2008-2009, with populist agenda of taking control out of governments and bankers that usually control the flow of currency.
+From its humble beginning, it has been growing into maturity rather quickly, with people looking at it with awe and jumping eagerly to invest in it.
 Within just a decade of its existence, it has become a popular way of the transaction because of the following reason:

 • Freedom of payment